 Where can I find an ICAP in my area?

 Because of the highly specialized nature of these programs, there are not many around.
 Most people will have to travel to attend one.
-In a 2012 survey, there were only 12 such programs worldwide: 8 in the US, 2 in Canada, and 1 each in Australia and the UK.
+In a 2012 survey, there were only 12 such programs worldwide!
 More programs have started since then, so ask your aphasia therapist or call your local university clinic to locate an ICAP near you.

 Who benefits from an ICAP?